-Bosnian Pine has attractive dark green foliage.
+Bosnian Pine is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive dark green evergreen foliage.
 The glossy needles are highly ornamental and remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The rough brown bark adds an interesting dimension to the landscape.

 Bosnian Pine is a dense multi-stemmed evergreen tree with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 It has no significant negative characteristics.